moccalotto/kaos/_campaign/society.md

 a steady stream of new candidate elects.

-As soon as they have been chosen, primary and secondary candidates travel Arios to be tested and judged by the Councel of Masters.
+As soon as they have been chosen, primary and secondary candidates travel Arios to be tested and judged by the Council of Masters.
 The types of tests a candidates undergo is unique to each candidate.
 Most candidates are evaluated on ideological, philosophical and psychological grounds, but some also need to prove themselves physically.
 The tests can last anywhere from a few hours to